Hi Vid Dave

 Do you mean a "red circle with red slash across middle" appears ?

-If this is what you are seeing, that means you have not
+If this is what you are seeing, that means you have not overlapped the two videos you want to create a transition for.

 The way to create a transition in VEGAS Pro, is different to many other popular video editing programs.